Join us at the International Thermal Conductivity Conference (ITCC) and the International Thermal Expansion Symposium (ITES).

 Author(s): Patrick J. Shamberger, Timothy Reid

 Abstract: Lithium nitrate trihydrate (LiNO3·3H2O) has many traits that are desirable for thermal energy storage (TES) materials.
 This study tests the thermophysical properties of LiNO3·3H2O between 253-353 K in comparison to effective TES materials: water and paraffin.
-A Hot Disk TPS 2500S measured the thermal conductivity of the solid LiNO3·3H2O samples using the transient plane source (TPS) method.
+TPS measured the thermal conductivity of the solid LiNO3·3H2O samples using the transient plane source (TPS) method.
 Results showed that LiNO3·3H2O had a higher thermal conductivity than paraffin, giving it the potential to be a competitive TES material in the future.

 Author(s): Andrea Gasparella, Giovanni Longo

 Abstract: H2O/KCOOH (potassium formate) is a highly soluble hygroscopic salt solution that has the potential to be used as a desiccant.
 However, the thermophysical properties of H2O/KCOOH are only available for concentrations between 20-50%, which is not beneficial for their use as dehumidifiers.
-In this paper, a Transient Hot Disk TPS 2500S was used to measure the thermal conductivity of H2O/KCOOH solution with salt concentrations of 60-80% between 1 °C and 80 °C. The results of this experiment showed that H2O/KCOOH is sensitive to salt concentration, but resistant to temperature.
+In this paper, TPS was used to measure the thermal conductivity of H2O/KCOOH solution with salt concentrations of 60-80% between 1 °C and 80 °C. The results of this experiment showed that H2O/KCOOH is sensitive to salt concentration, but resistant to temperature.
 Thermal conductivity increased with temperature, but decreased inversely to the salt concentration.
 Overall, the thermal conductivity of the desiccant was 23-33% lower than water at the same temperature.
 Knowing the thermophysical properties of H2O/KCOOH over expanded conditions improves the chances that it will be used as a desiccant in the future.

 Author(s): Amanda M. Tomson, Jason M. Keith, Julia A. King, Michael G. Miller